 Skeleton crew compensation

 If you're part of an on-site skeleton crew, you'll be granted compensatory time in addition to the holiday.
-In this situation, worked time is recorded on your time sheet in addition to the holiday time.
+In this situation, time worked is recorded on your time entry calendar in addition to the holiday time.

-If you're working as a skeleton crew off-site, you won't receive compensatory time.
+If you're working as a skeleton crew off-site, you will not receive compensatory time.

 Compensation for Holidays

-To be paid for a holiday, you must be at work or on paid leave the day before and after a holiday unless the holiday falls at the end of the month or at the beginning of a month.
-In these situations, you must be working or on paid leave the day before an end of the month holiday or the first workday after a beginning of the month holiday.
-For example, if you are on paid leave the day before Thanksgiving, but on LWOP the day after Thanksgiving, you will not receive compensation for the Thanksgiving holidays.
+To be paid for a holiday, you must be at work or using paid time off the day before and after the holiday, unless the holiday falls at the end of the month or at the beginning of a month.
+In these situations, you must be working or using paid time off the day before an end of the month holiday or the first workday after a beginning of the month holiday.
+For example, if you are using paid time off the day before Thanksgiving, but not the day after Thanksgiving, you will not receive compensation for the Thanksgiving holidays.

 If you work any part of a day before or after a holiday, you are given credit for working the entire day for purposes of receiving compensation for the holiday.
-For example, you are on paid leave for 4 hours on the day after New Year’s Day, you would receive four hours of pay for the day after New Year’s Day and full credit for New Year’s Day.
+For example, you are using paid time off for four hours on the day after New Year’s Day, you would receive four hours of pay for the day after New Year’s Day and full credit for New Year’s Day.

-If you are on FML during the holidays and do not have paid leave, you will not receive pay for the holidays.
+If you are on FMLA during the holidays and do not have paid time off, you will not receive pay for the holidays.
 If you wish to come in and work part of a day to receive credit for the holidays, you must have a return to work release if the leave was taken for your illness.
-If the FML was for maternity or paternal leave, then you must have the approval of your department to return to work and then take time off again.
+If the FMLA was for maternity or paternal leave, then you must have the approval of your department to return to work and then take time off again.